 But I think that fails to grok that AI is another secular trend like PCs (Windows, Mac), the internet (browsers, search, social) and mobile (iOS, Android, wearables).
 The difference is that new technology like AI can now spread faster than ever before and get used in new ways.
 Every new epoch uniquely benefits from the past, potentially bending the growth curve in new ways.

-The other difference is that NVIDIA has a monopoly position on the core technology driving this innovation.
-Therefore, the ~350% run up over the last 12 months doesn’t make NVIDIA the stock of the last year, but rather it’s the stock of the next decade.
-The recent 3X gain will be a blip compared to what’s coming thanks to NVIDIA’s CUDA (moat), among other things.
+The other difference is that Nvidia has a monopoly position on the core technology driving this innovation.
+Therefore, the ~350% run up over the last 12 months doesn’t make Nvidia the stock of the last year, but rather it’s the stock of the next decade.
+The recent 3X gain will be a blip compared to what’s coming thanks to Nvidia’s CUDA (moat), among other things.

 So I pulled the trigger and purchased a significant amount of NVIDIA stock (all proceeds, plus more) and a smaller amount of Taiwan Semiconductor (TSMC).
 I passed on the Arm IPO.